-2016: Has emerged as the team's starting strong safety, playing in 12 games and making 10 starts...Has recorded 76 tackles (51 solo), one INT, six passes defensed and one fumble recovery on the year...Tallied first career INT in Week 4.

-College: Started 42 straight games for West Virginia from 2012-15 before an injury ended his senior season...Named to Associated Press All-Big 12 Second Team and the conference coaches' All-Big 12 First Team as a junior in 2014...Named West Virginia's Defensive Player of the Year as a freshman in 2012 after leading the team with 104 tackles.
+2016: Emerged as the team's starting strong safety, playing in 12 games and making 10 starts...Recorded 76 tackles (51 solo), one INT, six passes defensed and one fumble recovery on the year...Tallied first career INT in Week 4.
+College: Started 42 straight games for West Virginia from 2012-15 before an injury ended his senior season...Named to Associated Press All-Big 12 Second Team and the conference coaches' All-Big 12 First Team as a junior in 2014.
+Honors/Awards: Named to the Pro Football Writers of America's All-Rookie Team.